Continuous Delivery for Puppet Enterprise multi-region reference architectures

 The key components are described in detail below.

-A global load balancer with regional redundancy should be available to ensure that when a regional failure happens any traffic directed to cd4pe will be redirected to the restored DR region.
+A global load balancer with regional redundancy should be available to ensure that when a regional failure happens any traffic directed to Continuous Delivery for PE will be redirected to the restored DR region.

 A least a single recovery point of a full snapshot should be kept and regularly scheduled as per the PAM snapshot guide.